Netizens in Singapore accuse Delhi CM Kejriwal of ‘spreading misinformation’ on COVID-19, seek apology | Health

 “There is no Singapore variant.
 The strain that is prevalent in many of the COVID-19 cases in recent weeks is the B.1.617.2 variant, which originated in India.
 Phylogenetic testing has shown this B.1.617.2 variant to be associated with several clusters in Singapore,” it said in a statement.

-Prominent Singapore blogger mrbrown wrote: "Hey, Delhi chief minister!
-The B1617 strain came from your country."
-A Twitter user with the handle 'Antaraaneja' said that Singapore schools are closed because of the B.1.617.2 strain, "Perhaps fact-checking and an apology is in order for spreading misinformation."
+Prominent Singapore blogger mrbrown wrote: “Hey, Delhi chief minister!
+The B1617 strain came from your country.”
+A Twitter user with the handle 'Antaraaneja' said that Singapore schools are closed because of the B.1.617.2 strain, “Perhaps fact checking and an apology are in order for spreading misinformation.”
 Singapore's Foreign Minister Vivian Balakrishnan on Wednesday tweeted that ''Politicians should stick to facts!
-There is no "Singapore variant".''
+There is no “Singapore variant”.''
 He also thanked External Affairs Minister S Jaishankar for clearing the air after Kejriwal tweeted.

 Earlier, the Singapore government on Wednesday conveyed to the Indian High Commissioner its strong objection to Delhi Chief Minister Kejriwal's comments about a ''Singapore variant'' of COVID-19, the Ministry of External Affairs (MEA) said in New Delhi.